danielvm-git/binance-trading-robot/README.md

 ## What I did
 ### Followed the video
-I Followed the video and built the application like you see on the video https://www.youtube.com/watch?v=t5EfITuFD9w The idea is to run @amfchef's code on this structure instead of the presenter's one
+I Followed the video and built the application like you see on the video https://www.youtube.com/watch?v=t5EfITuFD9w The idea is to run @amfchef's code on this structure instead of the presenter's one.
 #### Downloaded the original code
 Cloned @amfchef bot at https://github.com/amfchef/binance-trading-bot Great job guy, the code is amazing
 #### Moved the files
 Moved original files and replace the ones on my the application I built watching the video.
+Created the function binance-trading-robot-fire on Cloud Run
 #### Created the Docker
-created docker file like you see on the video then you add this to the RUN line:
+Created docker file like you see on the video then you add this to the RUN line:
 python-binance binance Werkzeug google-cloud google-cloud-bigquery google-cloud-secret-manager firebase-admin pandas pyarrow
 #### Put my keys
 Edited the config files and put my keys on